soheegoo/markus-autotesting/README.md

 Check out Resque on GitHub to get an idea of all the possible queue configurations.

-## 3. ATE Config Options
+## 3. MarkUs ATE Config Options

 ##### AUTOMATED_TESTING_ENGINE_ON
-ATE can only be used when this is set to true.
+Enables ATE.

 ##### ATE_EXPERIMENTAL_STUDENT_TESTS_ON
 Allows the instructor to let students run tests periodically.

 ##### ATE_EXPERIMENTAL_STUDENT_TESTS_BUFFER_TIME
-TODO
+With student tests enabled, a student can't request a new test if they already have a test in execution, to prevent denial of service.
+If the test script fails unexpectedly and does not return a result, a student would effectively be locked out from further testing.
+This is the amount of time after which a student can request a new test anyway.
+(Ignored if `ATE_EXPERIMENTAL_STUDENT_TESTS_ON` is 'false'.)

 ##### ATE_CLIENT_DIR
-The directory on the client where test scripts are stored and student repos are temporarily exported.
+The directory on the client where the test files are stored.
 The user running MarkUs must be able to write here.

 ##### ATE_FILES_QUEUE_NAME
-The name of the queue on the test client where submission files wait to be copied.
+The name of the Resque client queue where the test files wait to be copied to the server.

 ##### ATE_SERVER_HOST
+The server host name.
-The test server host.
-Use 'localhost' for a local server without authentication.
+(Use 'localhost' for a local development server where files are copied using the file system.)

 ##### ATE_SERVER_FILES_USERNAME
-The test server username used to copy the test files over + to run the Resque server worker.
+The server username used to copy the test files over and to run the Resque server workers.
-SSH Login must be set up for this username to connect without a password from MarkUs.
+SSH passwordless login must be set up for the user running MarkUs to connect with this username on the server.
-Ignored if `ATE_SERVER_HOST` is 'localhost'.
+(Ignored if `ATE_SERVER_HOST` is 'localhost'.)

 ##### ATE_SERVER_FILES_DIR
-The directory on the test server where to copy test files.
-Multiple clients can use the same directory.
+The directory on the server where test files are copied.
-`ATE_SERVER_FILES_USERNAME` must be able to write here.
+Multiple clients can use the same directory, and `ATE_SERVER_FILES_USERNAME` must be able to write here.
+(If `ATE_SERVER_HOST` is 'localhost', the user running MarkUs must be able to write here.)

 ##### ATE_SERVER_RESULTS_DIR
-The directory on the test server where to log test results.
+The directory on the server where test results are logged.
 `ATE_SERVER_FILES_USERNAME` must be able to write here.
+(If `ATE_SERVER_HOST` is 'localhost', the user running MarkUs must be able to write here.)

 ##### ATE_SERVER_TESTS
-TODO document new options + say that same dir or same queue will bring a lot of pain
-##### ATE_SERVER_TESTS_USERNAME
+An array of hashes with the server workers configurations.
+Each hash is a concurrent worker on the server running the tests, and has the following keys:
-The test server username used to run the tests.
+* **user**: The server username used to run the tests. `ATE_SERVER_FILES_USERNAME` must be able to sudo -u to it.
-Can be the same as `ATE_SERVER_FILES_USERNAME`, or `ATE_SERVER_FILES_USERNAME` must be able to sudo -u to it.
-Ignored if `ATE_SERVER_HOST` is 'localhost'.
+(Can be the same as `ATE_SERVER_FILES_USERNAME`, or ignored if `ATE_SERVER_HOST` is 'localhost'.)
-##### ATE_SERVER_TESTS_DIR
+TODO INSTALL AND START_RESQUE REQUIRE DIFFERENT USERS FOR TESTS
-The directory on the test server where to run tests.
-Only one test at at time is executed to avoid interference.
+* **dir**: The directory on the server where tests run.
-Can be the same as `ATE_SERVER_FILES_DIR`.
-`ATE_SERVER_FILES_USERNAME` and `ATE_SERVER_TESTS_USERNAME` must be able to write here.
+`ATE_SERVER_FILES_USERNAME` and `user` must be able to write here.
-##### ATE_TESTS_QUEUE_NAME
+(Can be the same as `ATE_SERVER_FILES_DIR`.)
-The name of the queue on the test server where tests wait to be executed.
+* **queue**: The name of the Resque server queue where tests wait to be executed.

+The `user`, `dir` and `queue` settings must be different among concurrent test workers.

 ## 4. Test scripts output format

-The test scripts the instructors upload and run on the test server must print the following output on stdout for each
+The test scripts the instructors upload and run on the server must print the following output on stdout for each test:
-test:

 ```
 <test>